 - Severe shooting pain in one leg that makes it hard to stand up or walk

-- Pain and other symptoms in the toes depending on where the sciatic nerve is irritated
+- Pain and other symptoms in the toes depending on where in the sciatic nerve irritation occurs

 - A “pins-and-needles” sensation, prickling sensation, or weakness in the leg